 Walt Disney World Resorts The Future

-Nothing ever keeps still at Walt Disney World and currently both Caribbean Beach Resort and Coronado Springs Resort are undergoing major renovations.
-In addition many resorts will have pool closures and room refurbishment throughout the year.
+Nothing ever keeps still at Walt Disney World and both Caribbean Beach Resort and Coronado Springs Resort are currently in the last stages of major renovations.
+In addition, many resorts will have pool closures and room refurbishment throughout the year.

-Fancy bring something on your next vacation?
+Fancy something different on your next vacation?
 Why not try the Ultimate Disney World Resort Hop?